omersarul/mobile_app/README.md

   <img src="image.png" alt="Neural Style Transfer Example" width="600">
 </p>

-*In the example above, a portrait photo is reimagined using the style of Van Gogh's "The Starry Night".*
+*In the example above, a portrait photo is reimagined using the style of one of cubic arts .*

 ## 🚀 Key Features